eng-charlesrochamarques/web_project_homeland/README.md

 🛠️ **Technologies Used**

 - **HTML5** → semantic page structure
-- **CSS3** → styling, layout, and basic responsiveness
+- **CSS3** → styling, layout, and responsiveness
-- **BEM Methodology** → organized and scalable class naming
+- **BEM Methodology** → organized, scalable, and readable class names
-- **Google Fonts** → optimized web typography
+- **Google Fonts** → modern and optimized web typography
 - **Favicon SVG** → custom site icon

 ---

+✨ **Main Features**

+- **Multiple Content Sections:**
+  Each `place` section tells a story about a specific location, using images and texts for immersion.
+- **Responsive Design:**
+  Built mobile-first using relative units (`%`, `vw`, `clamp()`).
+Uses media queries to adjust typography, spacing, and layout at different breakpoints.
+- **Scoped Custom Styles:**
+  Uses BEM modifiers (e.g. `.place__paragraph-text`, `.place__paragraph-text:nth-of-type(3)`) for precise individual section or element customization.
+- **Accessibility:**
+  Semantic HTML structure, descriptive alt text for all images.
+- **External References:**
+  Country/location links open in new tabs for extra context.
+- **Organized Code:**
+  No selector repetition for base elements.
+Media-query styles and element variants are grouped for clarity.

+---

 🎨 **Layout and Responsiveness**

-The layout was developed with a **mobile-first** approach and uses **relative units** (`%`, `vw`, `clamp()`) for a fluid design that adapts naturally to different screen sizes.
-Media queries are minimal and used only when necessary to refine spacing or text alignment.
+- **Mobile-first design** ensures usability on all devices.
+- Use of **mini media queries** only for fine-tuning, with minimal overrides.
+- Consistent and adaptive typography for every screen size.

 ---

-🔧 **Future Improvements**
+🔧 **Planned Improvements**

-Planned updates to enhance functionality and appearance:

 - Add smooth scrolling and subtle animations.
 - Improve accessibility (ARIA labels, focus states).
 - Implement advanced media queries for tablets and ultra-wide screens.
 - Add a theme switch (light/dark mode).

-- Include more sections with photos and short descriptions from different regions.
+- Expand with more sections: photos and short descriptions from more regions.